Why do we have morning routines?

 Most of us use a morning routine to start our day off on the right foot.
 We might make our bed as soon as we roll out of it, then jump in a steaming hot shower, followed by a nice cup of coffee.
 Some of these actions may even feel habitual, but why do we tend to follow the same pattern every morning?

-Routines and habits put less strain on our brain.
+Routines and habits put less strain on our brains.
 Since our brain is able to anticipate what we’re doing, it can reserve energy for future decisions.
-Have you ever noticed that when you accidentally sleep in, your mind is racing as you try to determine what elements of your morning you can cut, so that when you get to work, you’re already feeling exhausted.
+Have you ever noticed that when you accidentally sleep in, your mind is racing as you try to determine what elements of your morning you can cut so that when you get to work, you’re already feeling exhausted?
 This is because your brain has had to work overtime in the time it normally gets to rest.

-On the flipside, on the mornings when you give yourself enough time to get ready, you might complete your routine with a more reflective and ritualistic approach.
+On the flip side, in the mornings when you give yourself enough time to get ready, you might complete your routine with a more reflective and ritualistic approach.
 (If you want to understand the difference between morning habits, routines, and rituals, Ness Labs explains it well in their article!)
-You’ll find that you feel mentally and emotionally stable, and are more likely to have a productive day.
+You’ll find that you feel mentally and emotionally stable, and are more likely to have a great day.